 into the 21st century, pintxos gain nationwide and then worldwide popularity.
 And as the San Sebastian becomes a world renowned food destination, the pintxos takes a place in fine cuisine, as well as maintaining its roots in bars.

 Although pintxos may be found made to order, any of the more old school places which have them on the bar are likely to have an honesty system where they just count up all the skewers left on your table at the end of the meal.
 Each skewer may have a colored indicator attached so they know the value of the item

 A pintxos with bread may be topped with Chorizo, or sausage and sweet pepper.
 Maybe manchego, roasted peppers, and an anchovy.
 Or a much more complicated combo.
 So many possibilities!

 What Are Montaditos?
 A Tapas Style From Andalusia (South Spain)

-Montaditos are essentially a very similar concept to the pintxos on bread from Basque, but montaditos come from the south of Spain, originally the area of andalusia and they appear to have evolved independently.
-Montaditos usually would not have had the toothpick to hold them together, and normally they only focus on simple and cheap, and don’t have much focus in the high end food market.
+Montaditos are essentially a very similar concept to the pintxos on bread from Basque, but montaditos come from the south of Spain, originally the area of Andalusia and they appear to have evolved independently.
+Montaditos usually would not have had the toothpick to hold them together, and normally they only focus on simple and cheap and don’t have much focus on the high end food market.

-The spanish verb Montar, means “To Ride” or mount.
-So montaditios derive from the idea that ingrediens are mounted on little bits of bread.
+The Spanish verb Montar means “To Ride” or mount.
+So montaditios derive from the idea that ingredients are mounted on little bits of bread.